MMilton1/MMilton1/README.md

 ## 🎓 Education

 ![UMGC](https://img.shields.io/badge/UMGC-Software_Development_&%20Security-0071C5?style=for-the-badge&logo=umgc&logoColor=white)
-I'm currently pursuing a **Bachelor’s in Software Development and Cyber Operations** at the **University of Maryland Global Campus** (UMGC) and am on track to graduate in **2025**.
+I'm currently pursuing a **Bachelor’s in Software Development and Cyber Operations  minor Computer Science** at the **University of Maryland Global Campus** (UMGC) and am on track to graduate in **2025**.
 My studies focus on core software engineering principles, algorithms, data structures, and modern development practices, equipping me with the skills to excel in software engineering roles.

 ---